philipbelesky/groundhog/plugin/groundhog readme.md

 #### Contributing

-This is an open source project and the code for the plugin and groundhog.la are [hosted on Github](https://github.com/philipbelesky/groundhog).
-Contributions to the plugin, and to the articles and reference definitions on the wiki are welcome.
+This is an open source project and the code for both the plugin and groundhog.la site are [hosted on Github](https://github.com/philipbelesky/groundhog).
+Contributions to the plugin, and to the articles or models on the site are welcome.

 #### Developer and License